mosesman831/OCI-OcC-Fix/README.md

 ## Getting Oracle Cloud cURL
 ### Step 1
-Create an instance from from the OCI Console in the browser (Menu -> Compute -> Instances -> Create Instance)
+Create an instance from the OCI Console in the browser (Menu -> Compute -> Instances -> Create Instance)
 ### Step 2
 Change image and shape.
 ### Step 3
-Adjust Networking section, set "Do not assign a public IPv4 address" checkbox.
-If you don't have existing VNIC/subnet, please create VM.Standard.E2.1.Micro instance before doing everything.
+Adjust the Networking section, and set the "Do not assign a public IPv4 address" checkbox.
+If you don't have an existing VNIC/subnet, please create a VM.Standard.E2.1.Micro instance before doing everything.
 ### Step 4
-Download and save the public and private SSH key.
+Download and save the public and private SSH keys.
 ### Step 5
 Click `Ctrl + Shift + I` or `F12` to open browser's dev tools -> network tab
 ### Step 6
 Click Create and see if you get the **Out of capacity** error.
 Now find /instances API call (red).
 ### Step 7
-Right click on it -> copy as curl (bash/cmd).
+Right-click on it -> copy as curl (bash/cmd).
 Paste the clipboard contents in any text editor.
 ### Step 8
-Open bot.py in a a text editor.
+Open bot.py in a text editor.
 ### Step 9
 Find the variables and replace the `xxxx` fields respectively.
 ```py